googleapis/google-cloud-php-errorreporting/README.md

 support requests, bug reports, or development contributions should be directed to that project.

-Stackdriver Error Reporting counts, analyzes and aggregates the crashes in your running cloud services.
+Error Reporting counts, analyzes and aggregates the crashes in your running cloud services.

 ### Installation